overte-org/overte-docs-sphinx/source/script/js-tips.rst

 .. code-block:: javascript

-    Messages.sendLocalMessage('Hifi-Hand-Grab', JSON.stringify({hand: 'XXX', entityID: 'YYY'})); // where XXX is either the left or right hand and YYY is entityID to equip
+    Messages.sendLocalMessage('Hifi-Hand-Grab', JSON.stringify({hand: 'XXX', entityID: 'YYY'})); // where XXX is either the 'left' or 'right' hand and YYY is entityID to equip

 To drop the entity from your avatar's hand:

 .. code-block:: javascript

-    Messages.sendLocalMessage('Hifi-Hand-Drop', 'XXX'); // where XXX is either the left or right hand
+    Messages.sendLocalMessage('Hifi-Hand-Drop', 'XXX'); // where XXX is either the 'left' or 'right' hand

 .. note:: In order for an entity to be equipped it must be `equippable <https://apidocs.overte.org/Entities.html#grab:~:text=equippable>`_ .
 A user must be able to *grab* an entity before they can equip it, however a script does not need the entity to be `grabbable <https://apidocs.overte.org/Entities.html#grab:~:text=grabbable>`_ before it can equip it with the ``'Hifi-Hand-Grab'`` message.